Neurojedi/Biofunctions/alignment/README.md

 **2. OutputLCS:** This file contains `OutputLCS` and `BackTracker` functions that can be to get the longest common subsequence of s and t, given two strings s and t.

-**3. Longest Path DAG:** This file contains `LongestPathDAG` function that returns the desired output for the Longest Path along the Directed Acyclic Graph (DAG) problem.
+**3. Longest Path DAG:** This file contains `LongestPathDAG` function that returns The length of a longest path in the corresponding graph, followed by a longest path as a sequence of space-separated node labels.

 **4. GlobalAlignment:** This file contains `GlobalAlignment` and `Alignment` functions that can be used to get the maximum alignment score of two strings followed by an alignment achieving this maximum score.